s-fleck/lgr/README.md

 ## Dependencies

-[R6](https://github.com/r-lib/R6): The R6 class system prevents the framework on which lgr is built and the **only Package lgr will ever depend on**.
+[R6](https://github.com/r-lib/R6): The R6 class system provides the framework on which lgr is built and the **only Package lgr will ever depend on**.